RELEASE DAY! Meant for Good: A Study of Joseph

 Forgiveness takes one.
 It is extended from one individual to another and released.
 Reconciliation takes two people who agree to set aside past hurtful behavior, communicate to repair the relationship, and move forward together.

 I realized that reconciliation for my marriage was not possible due to the kind of women with whom my ex-husband was involved.
 If we had reconciled and continued in our marriage, I stood a very real chance of contracting HPV, HIV, or AIDS.
-My ex-husband was a habitual adulterer, so reconciling and remaining married would have placed my health (and ultimately my life) in danger.

 In situations where habitual abuse (whether physical or verbal) has occurred, reconciliation may not be possible because safe mental and physical boundaries must be established.
 But forgiveness is still commanded.